Amelia Kyambadde

 Amelia Anne Kyambadde is a Ugandan politician, philanthropist and Women activist.
+She is the Member of Parliament for Mawokota North in the 12th Parliament.

-She is the Senior Presidential Advisor on Industry to the President of Uganda.
-She served as the Cabinet Minister of Trade, Industry and Cooperatives in the Ugandan Cabinet from 2016 to 2021.
-She replaced Kahinda Otafiire, who was appointed Minister for Justice.
-Amelia Kyambade represented Mawokota County North in Mpigi District, for two terms in office which ended in May 2021.
+She served as the Senior Presidential Advisor on Industry to the President of Uganda, Cabinet Minister of Trade, Industry and Cooperatives in the Ugandan Cabinet from 2016 to 2021.
+Amelia Kyambade previously represented Mawokota County North in Mpigi District, for two terms in office which ended in the 9th and 10th Parliament.

 Background

 She was born in June 1955, to the late Serwano K. Kulubya and Mary Kafureka, in Guildford, Surrey, United Kingdom.
 She relocated to Uganda, in 1959, at the age of four years.

 Education

 She attended Gayaza Primary School in Wakiso District for elementary education, Gulu Sacred Heart High School in Gulu District for her secondary education and Aga Khan School of Secretarial Studies in Nairobi, Kenya, for her post-secondary education.
 Amelia Kyambadde holds the degree of Bachelor of Business Administration (BBA), from Makerere University, Uganda's oldest institution of tertiary education, founded in 1922.
 She also holds the degree of Master of Business Administration (MBA), from the American InterContinental University in London, United Kingdom.